riordanalfredo/riordanalfredo/README.md

 **riordanalfredo/riordanalfredo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->
-> Software engineering has always fascinated me.
-It encompasses a vast spectrum of complexities, particularly in software architecture, design patterns, quality assurance, and human dynamics, that satiate my intellectual curiosity.
-The intrigue lies not merely in the technological aspects but also in understanding business requirements and human interactions.
-My proficiency in design and development has been honed through rigorous academic research in human-centred learning analytics and hands-on industry experience.
-This blend of knowledge and practical skills empowers me to navigate the multifaceted landscape of information and computer technology with confidence and finesse, especially in education technology.

 ## Hello! 👋

 My name is Riordan (Rio) 👨‍🚀!
 I am a research officer and teaching associate at Monash University, Melbourne, Australia.
 I teach software engineering core units: